History of Change-Making

 This program is a GUSA initiative launched in partnership with the university to foster exploration by first-year students into the critically important questions around what it means to be a Georgetown student.

 The Georgetown University Farmers' Market was founded to improve access and availability of healthy, fresh food on Georgetown's campus.
 Check it out in Red Square on Wednesday's from 12pm-5pm in the Fall and Spring!

-Hoya Hub, a new GUSA affordability initiative, serves to mitigate the physical and psychological effects of food insecurity and hunger at Georgetown and validate the dignity of all its visitors.
+Hoya Hub, an initiative which was launched by GUSA in 2017, serves to mitigate the physical and psychological effects of food insecurity and hunger at Georgetown and validate the dignity of all its visitors.